-Explore the College of Theology
+GCU’s College of Theology

 Grand Canyon University’s College of Theology serves the broadly evangelical community, "teaching what accords with sound doctrine" (Titus 2:1).
-Our college of theology reaches an array of like-minded Christian congregations and organizations, embracing various evangelical denominational traditions and nondenominational churches, reflecting a celebration of the unity we have in Jesus Christ.
+Our theology college reaches an array of like-minded Christian congregations and organizations, embracing various evangelical denominational traditions and nondenominational churches, reflecting a celebration of the unity we have in Jesus Christ.

 GCU’s College of Theology exists to educate students to communicate the gospel effectively, serve the church faithfully and minister with integrity at home and abroad.

-At the core of the College of Theology's mission is the powerful message that Jesus, the Son of God, gave His life to reconcile men and women to the Father.
-The college offers a deeply focused theological education that is grounded in the biblical truth that God loved the world so much that He sent His one and only son who died to save all who believe in Him (John 3:16).
+At the core of the College of Theology's mission is the powerful message that Jesus, the Son of God, gave his life to reconcile men and women to the Father.
+The college offers a deeply focused theological education that is grounded in the biblical truth that God loved the world so much that he sent his one and only son who died to save all who believe in him (John 3:16).

-The gospel of Jesus Christ empowers those who follow Him to live with one another in a community characterized by faith, hope and love.
+The gospel of Jesus Christ empowers those who follow him to live with one another in a community characterized by faith, hope and love.
 The College of Theology trains leaders to faithfully live the message they teach and preach.

 The driving concern of the College of Theology is to engage the world outside the walls of the church as salt and light, just as Jesus commanded.
 The life-giving message of Christ is the most precious gift we can offer to those we encounter in life and in ministry.
 This is why we share the gospel in our neighborhood and across the nation and world — training our students to do the same.